Page last updated: 30 November 2022

 Insurance advice

-The CoFI regime requires registered banks, licenced insurers and licenced non-bank deposit takers to:
+The CoFI regime requires registered banks, licensed insurers and licensed non-bank deposit takers to:

 • be licensed by the FMA in respect of their conduct towards consumers; and